-If a student is a member of the Illinois National Guard or reserve forces of the United States who is ordered to state or federal service or duty, the spouse of a member or if the member has a dependent child, the following apply:
+If a student and or spouse is a member of the Illinois National Guard or reserve forces of the United States or the student has a dependent child and is ordered to duty, the following apply:

-- The student must provide the registrar's office with a copy of the orders or a memo from the unit to complete military withdraw from some or all of his or her courses. - 2.
-The student will receive a full refund of tuition and mandatory fees if he or she withdraws from all courses for the semester. - 3.
-The student's registration will remain intact and tuition and mandatory fees will be assessed for the courses in full if arrangements have been made with the student's instructors for course grades, or for incomplete that shall be completed by the student at a later date.
-Any course which arrangements cannot be made for grades or incompletes will be considered dropped and the tuition and mandatory fees for the course refunded. - 4.
-The student's military withdraw time will be exempted from the four-year completion rule. - 5.
-The student must notify St. John's College of his or her intent to re-enroll as a student with one month of return from deployment, and the student can return to the program without completion of a new application.
+- The student must provide the registrar's office with a copy of the orders or a memo from the unit to complete military withdraw from some or all of his or her courses. - The student will receive a full refund of tuition and mandatory fees if he or she withdraws from all courses for the semester. - The student's registration will remain intact and tuition and mandatory fees will be assessed for the courses in full if arrangements have been made with the student's instructors for course grades, or for incomplete that shall be completed by the student at a later date.
+Any course which arrangements cannot be made for grades or incompletes will be considered dropped and the tuition and mandatory fees for the course refunded. - The student's military withdraw time will be exempted from the four-year completion rule. - The student must notify St. John's College of his or her intent to re-enroll as a student with one month of return from deployment, and the student can return to the program without completion of a new application.